Human–animal communication: Dogs

-Origins of Communication with Canines
+Origins of communication with canines

 It has been widely theorized that human-animal communication began with the domestication of dogs.
 Humans began communicating with wolves before the end of the late pleistocene, and the two species eventually created a wide scale symbiotic relationship with one another.
-Modern biologists and anthropologists theorize that humans and wolves met near hunting grounds, and as the Homo sapien diet began relying more and more on meat for development, they would often encounter and compete with wolves.
+Modern biologists and anthropologists theorize that humans and wolves met near hunting grounds, and as the Homo sapiens diet began relying more and more on meat for development, they would often encounter and compete with wolves.

 Humans' relationship with wolves garnered a mutual benefit, obtaining food and protection.
 Humans likely began attempting to cooperate with wolves through commands, which eventually led to a more familiar species of dogs that we know today.
-These commands were likely the first instances of obedience training upon canines, as dogs maintained a pack mentality that humans fit into as the alpha.
+These commands were likely the first instances of obedience training upon canines, as dogs maintained a pack mentality that humans fit into as a pack member.

 Neolithic humans developed, seemingly unintentionally, a system of artificial selection with both livestock and animal companions, ushering in a widespread sustenance based foundation of humans communicating with animals.
-New theories within academic discussion of scientific data refer to this as both prezygotic and postzygotic “strong” artificial selection.
+New theories within academic discussion of scientific data refer to this as both prezygotic and postzygotic "strong" artificial selection.
 Humans began controlling the offspring of livestock during the agricultural revolution through the mating of high yielding animals.

-Theories from anthropologists suggest that humans began differing relationships with canines during the neolithic age.
+Theories from anthropologists suggest that humans began differing relationships with canines during the Neolithic age.
 This is possibly when humans began keeping dogs as pets, creating a new form of communication with domesticated animals, pet talk.

 Dogs communicating to humans

 In a Scientific American article from May 1884, John Lubbock described experiments teaching a dog to read text commands on cardboard cards.

 Bonnie Bergin trained dogs to go to specific text on the wall to ask clearly for "water, treat or pet me."
 Dogs were able to learn English or Japanese text.
 She says service dogs can learn to find EXIT signs, bathroom gender signs, and report what disease they smell in a urine sample by going to a sign on the wall naming that disease.

-Police and private dogs can be trained to "alert" when they find certain scents, including drugs, explosives, mines, scent of a suspect, fire accelerants, and bed bugs.
-The alert can be a specific bark or position, and can be accepted as evidence in court.
+Police dogs and private dogs can be trained to "alert" when they find certain scents, including drugs, explosives, mines, scent of a suspect, fire accelerants, and bed bugs.
+The alert can be a specific bark or position, and can be accepted as evidence in courts of law.

 Stanley Coren identifies 56 signals which untrained dogs make and people can understand, including ten barks, five growls, eight other vocalizations, 11 tail signals, five ear and eye positions, five mouth signals and 12 body positions.
 Faragó et al. describe research that humans can accurately categorize barks from unseen dogs as aggressive, playful, or stressed, even if they do not own a dog.
-This recognizability has led to machine learning algorithms to categorize barks, and commercial products and apps such as BowLingual.
+This recognizability has led to machine learning algorithms to categorize barks, and commercial products and apps, such as BowLingual.